kohiro961021/attack_CNN-No_Hack_No_CTF_2025-/README.md

 # attack_CNN?
-this is an adverserial black attack from No Hack No CTF 2025
+this is an adverserial black attack challenge from No Hack No CTF 2025

 YOLO model is in "models"